reign65/Xploader-V1/README.md

 ## NB:
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 ---
 ***This bot is still under development and my exhibit some errors.
-Please feel free to report any error to the developers or request a features.\n Stay tuned for Xploader V2 which will more optimized and fully functioning***
+Please feel free to report any error to the developers or request a features.
+Stay tuned for Xploader V2 which will more optimized and fully functional***
 ##
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>